Old Testament: Patriarchs & Matriarchs

 Approximately 4 references

-The first woman, created from Adam's side as a suitable helper (Genesis 2:21-22).
-Tempted by the serpent, she ate the forbidden fruit and gave it to Adam (Genesis 3).
-Despite the fall, God promised that her offspring would crush the serpent's head (Genesis 3:15) — the first messianic promise.
-Called "the mother of all living" (Genesis 3:20).
+The first woman, created from Adam's side as a suitable helper (Genesis 2:21–22).
+Tempted by the serpent, she ate the forbidden fruit and gave it to Adam, bringing judgment on them both (Genesis 3).
+Yet within that judgment came promise: God declared that her offspring would crush the serpent's head (Genesis 3:15) — the first messianic word in Scripture.
+She is called "the mother of all living" (Genesis 3:20).

 Key references: Genesis 3:20, Genesis 4:1, 1 Timothy 2:13, 2 Corinthians 11:3